Loyola Marymount University

-Loyola Marymount University (LMU) is a private Jesuit and Marymount research university in Los Angeles, California.
-LMU enrolls over 10,000 undergraduate and graduate students, making it the largest Catholic university on the west coast of the United States.
+Loyola Marymount University (LMU) is a private Jesuit and Marymount research university in Los Angeles, California, United States.
+LMU enrolls over 10,000 undergraduate and graduate students, making it the largest Catholic university on the West Coast of the United States.
+It was founded in 1865 by the Vincentians and merged with Marymount College in 1973.

 The university includes the Bellarmine College of Liberal Arts, the Frank R. Seaver College of Science and Engineering, the College of Business Administration, the School of Film and Television, the College of Communication & Fine Arts, and the School of Education.
 It is the parent school to Loyola Law School.

 LMU offers 55 major and 58 minor undergraduate programs and 47 master's degree programs, an education doctorate, a doctorate in juridical science, a doctorate in business administration, a Juris Doctor, and 13 credential programs.
 It is classified among "R2: Doctoral Universities – High research activity".
 LMU's sports teams are called the Lions and compete at the NCAA Division I level as members of the West Coast Conference in 20 sports.

 Loyola Marymount University faculty and alumni include CEOs of Fortune 500 companies, U.S. governors, members of the United States Congress, Olympic gold medalists, athletes in the NBA, MLB, NFL and MLS, winners of Academy Awards, Emmy Awards, Golden Globe Awards, and Grammy Awards, a Pulitzer Prize winner and a Nobel Prize winner.

 History

-Founding of Loyola
+Founding of St. Vincent's College

 The university was originally known as St. Vincent's College for Boys, founded and run by the Vincentians until 1911.
 The university served as the first institution of higher learning in Southern California.
-In 1865, the Vincentian Fathers were commissioned by Thaddeus Amat y Brusi to found the school in Los Angeles.
-John Asmuth was the first President Rector.
+In 1865, the Vincentians were commissioned by Thaddeus Amat y Brusi to found the school in Los Angeles.
+John Asmuth was the first president-rector.
 Classes were held for two years in the Lugo Adobe on the east side of the Plaza while a new campus building remained under construction.
 The historic building, donated by Don Vicente Lugo, was one of few two-story adobes in the city at the time, standing across Alameda Street between the Plaza and Union Station (near Olvera Street).